XiaoTaoWang/HiC_pipeline/docs/source/quickstart.rst

 1. Remove the read pair that maps to the same restriction fragment.
 2. Remove redundant PCR artifacts.

-During the filtering process, *runHiC* records some
+During the filtering process, *runHiC* also records the fragment-level and the contact-level statistics for quality assessment of your Hi-C data.
+(See ?)

 Data from the same biological replicate (or optionally all replicates of the same cell line) will be merged in this processing stage.

 Reference